omnisend/wp-omnisend/README.md

 #### Save and update Contact

-Here is how you can create new or update existing a basic client & submit contact.
+Here is how you can create new or update existing contact.

 ```php
 $contact  = new Contact();